nitishtw/scripts-and-ad-hoc-commands/README.md

 ## Scripts and Ad-hoc commands
-* Fork this repo to add scripts & ad-hoc commands that you think can easy our day-to-day tasks in DevOps.
+* Fork this repo to add scripts & ad-hoc commands that you think can simplify any task.
 * Open a PR and I'll add them to this repo!